UPDATED: NOVEMBER 04, 2022 | 2 MIN READ

 No. This is a common misconception that has been circulating for many years.
 Unless it’s a fancy custom color that could be considered an extra modification to the car, it doesn’t matter what color car you drive.
 It won’t impact your insurance rates.

 What’s the average car insurance cost for a teen driver?

 According to the Centers for Disease Control and Prevention (CDC), teens are more likely than older drivers to underestimate or not be able to recognize dangerous situations.

 The average monthly premium can range from around $300 to as high as over $700 more to insure your teen.
 Adding a teen to your existing policy can increase the average household’s car insurance bill by 152%.

 How does my age affect my car insurance rates?

-Usually, the younger you are the higher your rates will be, with insurance rates settling around age 25.
-Drivers over the age of 80 will see their premiums begin to increase again.
+Usually, the younger you’re the higher your rates will be, with insurance rates settling around age 25.
+Drivers over the age of 80 will see their premiums increase again.

 Finding Good Car Insurance Rates

-The average cost of car insurance varies dramatically depending on a wide number of factors.
-It can be complicated to know if you’re getting a good deal on your insurance policy, so it’s important you shop around to ensure you’re getting the most affordable insurance available.
+The average cost of car insurance varies dramatically depending on many factors.
+Knowing if you’re getting a good deal on your insurance policy can be complicated, so you must shop around to ensure you’re getting the most affordable insurance available.